About Report + Support

 The introduction of this tool forms part of the Office for Students-funded Hate Crime Project and follows the Hate Experience Survey; which provided invaluable insight on the University community members’ experiences of hate crimes, including their reporting behaviour.

 Having recognised the need to address the barriers to reporting incidents, the online tool was set up to provide a centralised platform for students and staff to make an anonymous report and, where contact details are given, obtain support and guidance from a designated staff member or request for the University to take formal action.

 There are four types of incidents that can be reported: (1) Bullying and harassment, (2) Hate incidents, (3) Sexual misconduct and violence and (4) Domestic abuse.
-A user has 2 clear and quick pathways for reporting an incident—either report anonymously or report with their contact details.
+These can be based on:

 Reports received through the online tool will be dealt with during normal working hours (9.00am to 5.00pm) Monday to Friday.
 The Report + Support tool is for non-emergency reports.